Lago Junior: Gimnàstic and Mirandés

 On 13 July 2013, after a further two Segunda División campaigns with Numancia, Junior remained in the country and signed for Gimnàstic de Tarragona from division three.
 On 22 July 2015, after achieving promotion, he moved to CD Mirandés of the second tier.

 Mallorca

 On 28 January 2016, Junior agreed to a €300,000 deal at second-division RCD Mallorca.
 After suffering relegation at the end of the 2016–17 campaign he went on to help the side to earn two consecutive promotions, netting a career-best 11 goals in 2018–19.

 Junior subsequently lost his importance in the squad.
 In December 2021, he was loaned to SD Huesca.

 On 11 January 2023, Junior terminated his contract by mutual consent.

 Later career

 Immediately after leaving Mallorca, Junior joined Málaga CF on a free transfer, signing until June 2024 with an option for another year.
 On 15 June 2023, having been relegated, he moved to fellow second-tier club Racing de Santander on a two-year contract.

+Junior agreed to a deal at Primera Federación's CD Lugo in summer 2025.
+On 14 August 2026, the 35-year-old joined amateurs CD San Roque de Lepe.